amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 cert-manager is aware of annotated Ingress objects.

-It deduced from this Ingress object that traffic to `openshift-test` is intended to be secured by Let's Encrypt and silently built a cert-manager Certificate object to represent that requirement.
+It deduced from this Ingress object that traffic to `openshift-test` is intended to be secured by Let's Encrypt so it silently built a cert-manager Certificate object to represent that requirement.
 The presence of that Certificate object triggers a sequence of events in cert-manager which ultimately causes a matching TLS Secret to be deposited in the demos namespace.

 You can view the Certificate and Secret pairs as follows.